 Rome is undeniably one of the most beautiful cities in the world.
 Part of Rome’s beauty and charm is expressed through its different neighbourhoods, each and every one of them has an individual character and soul.
 The Romans call their neighborhoods Rione, the boundaries of each are marked by name plaques on the walls.
 It was the first Emperor Augustus who divided the city into 14 districts, as the city expanded in more modern times these increased to 20.
 Over time the districts developed their own character, with boundary stones, rione fountains and the residents were fiercely tied to their district.
 One that you cannot miss is the picture-perfect medieval back streets of Trastevere

 Trastevere is the 13th region of Rome and one of the largest.
-It stretches 2.5km on the west bank of the river to the Vatican.
+It stretches 2.5km on the west bank of the river to Vatican City.
 The name comes from the Latin trans Tiberim and literally means ‘across the river Tiber’.
 This was the first inhabited area on the western side of the river.
 In Roman times it is where the first Jews, Syrians and Christians settled, the foreigners who came to the city to ply their trades.
 The streets were full of small shops where tradesmen and artisans were based.
 Trastevere is still known for foreigners today as it hosts three American universities and still has small shops selling artisan products and independent boutiques.

 The allure of Trastevere is its labyrinth of quaint narrow cobbled streets and oddly-shaped colourful buildings covered in ivy.
 There is a distinctly oldy-worldy feel to Trastevere.
 Unlike the rest of Rome there are no grand palaces with elaborate fountains, because this part of the city was completely cut off from the rest of the city for over 1000 years.
 When the Barbarians came in the 400s AD they destroyed the bridges leaving the west side of the river completely cut off (unless you had a small boat), which meant the area developed differently and why it still retains a medieval feel today.